Money Matters Made Simple for Moms:

 1. Adjust Your Thermostat Settings

 You can reduce your air-conditioning related energy costs by about 1% for each 1 degree you lower the setting.
-That means raising your temperature setting from 70° to 75° can reduce your air-conditioning bill by 5%.

-This is more easily accomplished during certain times of the day.
-For example, during the hottest part of the day, you might reduce your setting by 2°.
+For Example: During the hottest part of the day, you might reduce your setting by 2°.
 But at night, during the coolest part of the day, you may be able to change the setting by 5°.

 2. Change Your Air Conditioner Filter Regularly